school-brainhack/school-brainhack.github.io/content/en/sites/polytechnique/index.md

 ## Registration
 Brainhack School is offered as a for-credit course at Polytechnique (GBM6953EE).
 Students need to register through Polytechnique services, and also complete the online form on this website.

+Students from other universities such as McGill and Concordia are also welcome to register.
+They can generally get the course credited in their program (as an optional course).
+They will need to register for the course through the "bureau de coopération inter-universitaire".

 ## Schedule
-The school will run from Monday to Friday for four weeks (except for May 20th, which is a holiday), and will be opened every day from 9 am to 5 pm, with a one hour break for lunch.
+The school will run from Monday to Friday for four weeks (except for May 20th, which is a holiday).

+The course load requires working full day every day (9:30am-4:45pm), with a 1-hour lunch break (12pm-1pm).
+A brief 5-10 minute introduction to the week's acativities will be given at the start of each week, and two 1-hr TA blocks will be offered each day.

+Course work is expected to be carried out in-person.
+For exceptional cases involving conflicting course schedules, conference attendence, etc., please contact Pr Eva Alonso Ortiz to discuss your situation.
+If in-person attendence is not possible, online engagement on discord is expected.

+<iframe src="https://calendar.google.com/calendar/u/0?cid=NmIwNzM3MTMwMmMyZmI2MDBmM2RlMDdmMjUzOWQyYzhkNmEyNTkxNDhmOTA3Zjc1MDdiZjRjYTZiOWVmMmE4ZUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ## Grades
-TBA.
+The evaluations for the course are detailed on Polytechnique's moodle platform.
+In summary, the evaluations for the course are as follows:

+Completing all required tutorials in weeks 1 to 3 counts for 10% of the final grade.
+The project description counts for 20% of the final grade.
+The final report, due a week after the end of the school, counts for 30% of the final grade.
+The final oral presentation counts for 30% of the final grade.
+Participation to the course counts for 10% of the final grade (2.5% per week).